Council Discount and Exemptions

 Some properties are exempt from Council Tax when they are unoccupied, and some are exempt when occupied.
 Each class is subject to certain criteria and these notes are intended for guidance only.
 If you would like full details on any exemption, please contact the Revenues section of Braintree District Council on 01376 557755

 - Payment of your Council Tax must continue whilst you are awaiting a decision regarding any discount, exemption, benefit claim or appeal.

 - If your claim is successful we will write to you and send you a revised bill taking into account payments already made.
 If you overpay you will be entitled to a refund.

 - Failure to pay existing instalments could result in recovery action being taken.

 An unoccupied property owned by an organisation with charitable objectives.
 It is exempt for six months after becoming unoccupied.
 If it's still unoccupied after 6 months a 100% charge applies.

-Class C now called Discount Class C
+Class C now called Discount Class C (empty properties)

 This class was abolished from 1st April 2013 and replaced with Discount Class C.